 It ended up being one of the best things that could have happened to me.

-This was a time before college resume building, so the kids at the school were all children of immigrants like me.
+This was a time before college resume building, so the kids at the school were all just children of immigrants like me.
 We had a secret language.
-It was the one place I wasn’t teased for wearing shoes instead of sneakers.
-It was a place where my leather Schultornister (school bag) didn’t make me look like a dork.
+It was the one place I wasn’t teased for wearing leather shoes instead of sneakers.
+It was a place where my bulky leather Schultornister (school bag) didn’t make me look like a dork.
 We had Christmas pageants that brought tears to our parent’s eyes.

 So, while my American friends were playing in pee wee basketball leagues, my German friends and I were singing, “Mein Vater war ein Wandersman…”.